isomerpages/alps-corp/pages/terms-of-use.md

 3.1.
 The intellectual property rights in and to the Website, Website Functions and all the content of the Website, including the designs, text, information, news, listings, graphics, images, videos, logos and button icons, editorial content, notices, applications, software (including HTML-based computer programs), music, sound and other files and their selection and arrangement (“**Content**”) are either owned by us or are licensed to us.

 3.2.
 The trademarks, logos and service marks ("**Marks**") displayed on the Website are the property of ALPS or other third parties, and all rights to the Marks are expressly reserved by ALPS or relevant third parties.
-You are not permitted to use any Marks without the prior written consent of  ALPS or such third party.
+You are not permitted to use any Marks without the prior written consent of&nbsp; ALPS or such third party.
 The name of ALPS or any other Marks may not be used in any way, including in any advertising or publicity, or as a hyperlink without the prior written permission of ALPS.

 3.3.
 The domain name on which the Website is hosted on is the sole property of ALPS and you may not use or otherwise adopt a similar name for your own use.